Move-Agency/MarkyMark-Android/README.md

 # MarkyMark

-Marky Mark is a parser that converts markdown into native views.
+MarkyMark is a parser that converts markdown into native views.
 The way it looks is highly customizable and the supported markdown syntax is easy to extend.

 ## Usage